DracoMindz/holbertonschool-interview/0x08-palindrome_integer/README.md

  ***0. Palindrome integer***

 Write a function that checks whether or not a given integer is a palindrome.
-Include a library. palindrome.h
+Include a header file. palindrome.h